 Autoresponders: This option enables you to configure how automated messages are sent.
 You may want to do this, for example, if you are on vacation or unavailable.

-Calendars and Contacts: This option enables you to configure calendars and contacts for the account.
+Calendars and Contacts: This option enables you to configure calendars and contacts.

-Password & Security: This option enables you to change the password for the account.
+Password & Security: This option enables you to change the password.

 Configure Mail Client: This option displays information about how to configure many different types of e-mail client applications to work with the account.